 25 Feb How to Turn Divorce Mistakes into Success

 Mistakes are inevitable in life but as the wheels of time turn, we try to take those experiences and use them to our advantage.
 Anything unexpected in our lives that calls for permanent changes can easily turn into a mess rather than a success.
 When it comes to the divorce process it is very easy to make divorce mistakes unless you are a family attorney or have easy access to one.
 So shouldn’t you know a thing or two about how to turn such a trying time in your life into a smooth transition?
 Well according to the American Psychological Association about 40-50% of marriages end in divorce in the USA.
 So it’s probably safe to say that you should learn what you can do to avoid divorce mistakes.
-For more information and facts on marriage & divorces you can visit the website for the American Psychological Association here: http://www.apa.org/topics/divorce/
+For more information and facts on marriage & divorces, you can visit the website for the American Psychological Association here: https://www.apa.org/topics/divorce/

 So what are the important truths about the process of divorce?
 What should you know to minimize possible divorce mistakes?
 During such an overwhelmingly emotional time in your life, decision-making may not be at its sharpest.
 Here are 7 points to help guide you in avoiding common legal divorce mistakes.